MaximKotliar/MachIPC/README.md

 - **Logger support**: Optional logging for debugging and monitoring
 - **Swift concurrency ready**: Built with `Sendable` conformance for modern Swift

+## Performance

+MachIPC is optimized for high-throughput messaging:

+- **~400,000 messages per second** on a single core
+- **~2.5 microseconds** per message latency
+- **At least 2x faster** than XPC for message passing

+These benchmarks demonstrate the efficiency of direct Mach message passing compared to higher-level IPC frameworks.

+## Security

+⚠️ **Important**: Messages sent through MachIPC are **not encrypted**.
+Do not use this library for transmitting sensitive information such as passwords, authentication tokens, or personal data without additional encryption.

+A separate secure layer is planned for future releases to provide end-to-end encryption for sensitive communications.

 ## Requirements

 - Swift 5.4 or later